toddnguyen47/saved-games/ROMS/FE8/ChangeList.md

     - Uses: 25 → 30
     - Price per use: 100 → 50 (Elfire's is 40... why?!?)
     - Critical: 10 → 15
-- Add a Fire Staff into the game
+- Add a ThunderStf (Thunder Staff) into the game
   - Unbreakable
   - Pow 2 / Hit 90 / Wt 4 / Crit 0 / Range 1-2
   - **EXPLANATION:** Add an unbreakable staff that does a bit of damage so you can train your clerics / priests a bit quicker.
-The Fire Staff will be available as an equipped staff on Moulder in Chapter 2 - The Protected.
+The ThunderStf will be available as an equipped staff on Moulder in Chapter 2 - The Protected.
+  - ThunderStf will have [Black Lightning](https://drive.google.com/drive/u/1/folders/11k6XpgpapN4nmTAh6iwChYvD1_TXhzHt)'s animation.
   - Because of this, the Cleric and Priest animations had to be adjusted a little.
 In the following 5 modes, the code `C06` had to be added to begin the opponent's turn, otherwise the game will freeze. `C06` usually precedes `C0D`.
 Interestingly enough, the Troubadour class already had